awsdocs/aws-elemental-mediatailor-user-guide/doc_source/configurations-view.md

 # Viewing a Configuration<a name="configurations-view"></a>

-View the configuration's current settings\.
+You can view the configuration's current settings\.

 **To view a configuration**